po-gl/Dialogue/README.md

 echo YOUR_API_KEY > ./Dialogue/apikey.env
 ```

-Note that your API key is not not hidden in the compiled app, so do not share your app with anyone you don't trust.
+Note that **your API key is not not hidden in a compiled app**, so do not share it with anyone you don't trust.
 If sharing your app is something you want to do, host a webserver that will make API calls and send results back to the app.

 ---